caioertai/park-and-plants-330/README.md

 # Parks and plants 🌴

-A livecode for Le Wagon Rio batch#330.
+A livecode done at Le Wagon Rio Batch#330.

 Let's code a Rails app with gardens and plants!